EXPLAINER-Western sanctions on banks only scratch surface of Fortress Russia | Headlines

 Analysts say Russian institutions are better able to cope with limited sanctions than eight years earlier, and Russian state banks have cut their exposure to Western markets.
 Russia has since 2014 diversified away from U.S. Treasuries and dollars - the euro and gold account for a bigger share of Russia's reserves than do dollars, according to a January report from the Institute of International Finance.

-Russia has some strong macroeconomic defences too, including abundant hard currency reserves of $635 billion, oil prices near $100 a barrel and a low debt-to-GDP ratio of 18% in 2021.
+Russia has some strong macroeconomic defenses too, including abundant hard currency reserves of $635 billion, oil prices near $100 a barrel, and a low debt-to-GDP ratio of 18% in 2021.
 "The ones today were not that significant," said Samuel Charap, a senior political scientist at the nonprofit, nonpartisan RAND Corporation, about the U.S. sanctions.

 The EU has said it is ready to impose "massive consequences" on Russia's economy but has also cautioned that, given the EU's close energy and trade ties to Russia, it wants to ratchet up sanctions in stages.
 Officials consider Tuesday's measures as a first round.